josmar-crwdstffng/angular/aio/content/guide/architecture-components.md

 </div>

-You define a component's view with its companion template.
+You define the view of a component with the associated companion template.
 A template is a form of HTML that tells Angular how to render the component.

 Views are typically arranged hierarchically, allowing you to modify or show and hide entire UI sections or pages as a unit.
-The template immediately associated with a component defines that component's *host view*.
+The template immediately associated with a component defines the *host view* of that component.
 The component can also define a *view hierarchy*, which contains *embedded views*, hosted by other components.

 <div class="lightbox">